- Faculty / Staff

 Virtual Teams Workshop: This training is all-online and self-guided via Microsoft Teams.
 Dive head first into learning the interface and features of Microsoft Teams at your own pace, in your own environment.

-Zoom is a video conferencing tool that can be used for live class sessions, presentations by guest lecturers, instructor office hours, or interactions between students and peers.
+Zoom is the recommended video conferencing tool for instructional/academic activities including live class sessions, presentations by guest lecturers, instructor office hours, or interactions between students and peers.
 Zoom allows you to conduct class or hold meetings in a live online format using a web camera and microphone while sharing the contents of your screen.
 It features the ability to share your screen, a chat function, a virtual whiteboard, breakout rooms for smaller discussions, and allows you to record your sessions.

 You can access the Zoom online portal using your NetID and password at https://unr.zoom.us.